Skip to main content

 <span class="emphasis"><strong> or <em>Conveys emphasis to screen readers

-ARIA: When You Need It and When You Do Not
+ARIA: When You Need It and When You Don't

-ARIA (Accessible Rich Internet Applications) attributes add accessibility information to elements when native HTML is insufficient.
-The first rule of ARIA is famous for a reason: no ARIA is better than bad ARIA.
+ARIA (Accessible Rich Internet Applications) attributes add accessibility information to elements when native HTML isn't enough.
+First rule of ARIA is famous for a reason: no ARIA is better than bad ARIA.

 When ARIA Is Necessary